Minimal amount of energy required to produce any sensation, 50 percent of the time.

 Young-Helmholtz trichromatic theory

-created by Hermann von Helmholtz; theory of color vision based on additive color mixing; suggest that the retina contains three types of color receptors, cones: red, green, blue
+Theory of color vision based on additive color mixing; suggest that the retina contains three types of color receptors, cones: red, green, blue.

 In hearing, the theory that the rate of nerve impulses traveling up the auditory nerve matches the frequency of a tone, thus enabling us to sense its pitch.